-The PMCs specimen is subjected to tensile load in UTM as shown in Fig.2.
+The PMCs specimen is subjected to tensile load in UTM as shown in Figure 2.
 The specimen is tested in UTM for determining its ultimate tensile strength.

-Fig.3(a) shows the PMCs tensile specimens are prepared using hand lay-up technique.
+In Fig.3(a) shows the PMCs tensile specimens are prepared using hand lay-up technique.
 The experimental tests are conducted on prepared specimens and determined tensile strength of PMCs.
-Fig.3(a) shows tensile specimens before testing and Fig.3(b) shows tensile specimens after testing.
+In Fig.3(a) shows tensile specimens before testing and in Fig.3(b) shows tensile specimens after testing.